boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Only options having a kind =< 63 can be included in a tcpOptions IE. An update is thus required to specify how any observed TCP option in a packet can be exported using IPFIX.
 Also, there is no way to report the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.

+The following section updates the description of the tcpOptions IE to explicitly indicate the applicable kind range and to point to the new IEs defined in {{!I-D.ietf-opsawg-ipfix-tcpo-v6eh}}.

 ### Update the Description of the tcpOptions IE

-This document requests IANA to update the description of the tcpOptions IE in the IANA IPFIX registry {{IANA-IPFIX}} as follows.
+This document requests IANA to update the description of the tcpOptions IE in the IANA IPFIX registry {{IANA-IPFIX}} as follows:

 * OLD Description:
 : TCP options in packets of this Flow.
 The information is encoded